onap/doc/docs/guides/onap-documentation/index.rst

 The following guides are provided for people who want to understand or contribute to the ONAP documentation project.

-Currently some content resides also in the Developer Guide.
-This is subject to be reviewed, updated and migrated to the ONAP Documentation Guide.

 .. toctree::
    :maxdepth: 1